mmarkovic85/libraryApp/README.md

     * membership records, including: add, edit, or remove member accounts;
 * Member-books interaction, including lending and returning books to/from members;

-For more information on setting up, and using application, further consult user manual.
+For more information on setting up and using application, further consult user manual(./public/usermanual.pdf).